-These above tips can help to reduce hair loss to a great extent.
+These above tips can help to reduce hair loss to an extent.
 You may follow them, along with a few harmless home remedies.

-Using natural and organic products is one of the best steps to reduce hair fall occurring due to skin infections and allergic reactions of the scalp.
-Natural products are perfectly safe for those having sensitive skin.
+Using natural and organic products is one of the best steps to reduce the risk of hair fall due to skin infections and allergic reactions of the scalp.
+Natural products are perfectly safe for people with sensitive skin.